pourmand1376/Jupyter-Docker-Conda/README.md

 ## Overview

 Jupyter-Docker-Conda is a versatile Jupyter environment designed to run within a Docker container, offering seamless kernel switching via Conda.
 This setup provides you with the flexibility to create isolated Python environments and change Python versions effortlessly.
 It is based on Debian, enabling easy installation of additional dependencies using apt.
-The default password for the Jupyter notebook is set to docker, and you have root access within the container.

 ## Getting Started